 SATURN STILLS / SCIENCE PHOTO LIBRARY SATURN STILLS / SCIENCE PHOTO LIBRARY

 Bone density scan.
-Results from a DEXA (dual energy X-ray absorptiometry) scan of a middle-aged woman's left hip bone.
+Results from a DEXA (dual energy X-ray absorptiometry) scan of a middle-aged woman's skeleton.
 DEXA scans are used to measure bone density.
 They are most often used to asses the risk of developing, or to diagnose, osteoporosis (brittle bone disease).
-The graph shows that this patient's bone mineral density (BMD) result is within the normal range (blue band).
+The graph shows that this patient's bone mineral density (BMD) result is above normal (blue band).
 The BMD is also compared to that of a young adult to give a T score, and to that of someone of the same age to give a Z score.
 The lower these scores are, the lower the comparable bone density.
 A T score of minus 2.5 or lower is classed as osteoporosis.
 Scores between minus 1 and minus 2.5 are osteopenia, a below normal bone density.

 Model release not required.
 Property release not required.